-VISION 2050 recommends that the Commission initiate a study to identify transportation facilities-streets, highways and other transportation facilities (e.g. bus stops and park-ride lots)-located in low-lying areas (e.g. within 100-year flood plains) that are susceptible to flooding and identify potential improvements and adjacent roadway facilities that could serve as alternative routes when flooding occurs that would help the regional transportation system become more resilient to flooding.
+VISION 2050 recommends that the Commission conduct a study to identify transportation facilities-streets, highways, and other transportation facilities (e.g., bus stops and park-ride lots)-located in low-lying areas (e.g., within 100-year and 500-year floodplains) that are susceptible to flooding, and identify potential improvements and adjacent roadway facilities that could serve as alternative routes when flooding occurs that would help the regional transportation system become more resilient to flooding.
 Improving the Region's transportation system resiliency to flooding is expected to become increasingly important given the projected increase in frequency of large storm events.